Project

 Form for website (Dec 17 @ 11pm)

-To receive a grade for the final project, your group must fill out a form that asks you to upload/include links to a photo/optional video of your project, your flier or slide (see below), and an optional github link.
+To receive a grade for the final project, your group must fill out a form (linked in December) that asks you to upload/include links to a photo/optional video of your project, your flier or slide (see below), and an optional github link.
 We’ll ask your permission to display these on the course website as a celebration of your work.

-Demo (Dec 12)
+Demo (Dec 10)

 This demo is meant to be a celebration of all the hard work you put into making your project!
 You will get to show your classmates what you’ve accomplished and get to see what they accomplished.
 Have fun with it.